alfredsoriano/sanfrancisco/README.md

 ## Installation

-You would just need to clone the this using
+You would just need to clone the repository the following command in a terminal.
 ```
 git clone https://github.com/alfredsoriano/sanfrancisco.git
 ```
 This contains the .ipynb file (the Google Colab Notebook file), which you can then open in either Google Colab or VSCode.
+Installing it allows you to view the results.

 To run the file, please download the latest Graffiti dataset from the link `https://data.sfgov.org/City-Infrastructure/Graffiti/vg6y-3pcr/about_data`.
 This is because the .csv file is too big to push to GitHub.
-Note that this changes daily, so you go to the first block shown below and change the file path in the command `df = pd.read_csv('Graffiti_20250319.csv')` to the appropriate latest version.
+Note that this changes daily, so you must go to the first code block (shown below) and change the file path in the command `df = pd.read_csv('Graffiti_20250319.csv')` to the appropriate latest version.

 ```
 import pandas as pd #used for pre-processing and data manipulation